 Common symptoms include loss of appetite, lethargy, fever, abdominal pain, vomiting, sensitivity to touch and more vocalizing than usual.
 Do not feed dogs who are showing these signs of discomfort.
 It is best to let dogs do what their bodies tell them to do: help themselves heal by not eating.
 Treatment begins with reducing or stopping all eating and drinking and using an IV to keep dogs hydrated and their electrolytes balanced.

 Veterinarians often recommended prescription diets, either for a specific time period or for the rest of the dog's life.
-Some prescription diets available are: Royal Canin Veterinary Diet Canine Digestive Low Fat LF 20 dry or canned, a diet that is restricted in fat and formulated to aid in the management of pancreatitis.
-Another prescription diet is Hill's Prescription Diet Canine i/d or Prescription Diet Canine w/d, foods that contain highly digestible nutrients and are low in fat.
+Some prescription diets available are Royal Canin Veterinary Diet Canine Digestive Low Fat LF 20 dry or canned, a diet that is restricted in fat and formulated to aid in the management of pancreatitis.
+Another prescription diet is Hill's Prescription Diet Canine i/d or Prescription Diet Canine w/d.
+Both contain highly digestible nutrients and are low in fat.
 Eukanuba Reduced Fat is another food suggested at animal clinics.

 You can buy high-quality, low-fat commercial foods that contain excellent, often organic ingredients without a prescription.
 They have limited ingredients and are recommended for dogs recovering from pancreatitis, overweight dogs and dogs with other gastrointestinal problems.